 Figure S3: Time evolution of circulation for all individuals (A-E: lecithotrophic Polyascus nauplii; F-J: planktotrophic Tetraclita nauplii).
-Only circulation from right side of the body of the nauplii were included in the analysis.
+Only circulation from right side of the body of the nauplii was included in the analysis.
 Refer to Figure S1 for meaning of dashed lines and shadings.